Brandon’s Pet Server

 What lives here

 This page is being served by my home server, nousowl.
-I plan to run the parts of my online life here that make more sense on my own hardware.
-This box is meant as a playground where I can learn things but also eventually host some cool things.
+I run the parts of my online life here that make more sense on my own hardware.
+This box is a playground for learning and for hosting whatever catches my interest.

 Carnap